construction3x39/construction3x39-memory-pond-highdesert/docs/en/archive-earlier/tutorials/F_git_as_sacred_practice.md

-# Git as Sacred Practice 🏮
+# Git as Aspiringly-Sacred Practice 🏮

 *"The wise find pleasure in water; the virtuous find pleasure in hills. - Tao Te Ching (Stephen Mitchell)"*

 ---

 Greetings, beautiful practitioners!
-Trish here, ready to guide you through this hands-on exploration of git as sacred practice.
+Trish here, ready to guide you through this hands-on exploration of git as aspiringly-sacred practice.
 This is where ancient wisdom meets modern practice, where our ancestors' knowledge comes alive in digital form.

-## The Sacred Practice 🙏💻
+## The Aspiringly-Sacred Practice 🙏💻

 *Placeholder for specific practice instructions - to be expanded*